 Will Stelara cure my Crohn’s disease?

 No, Stelara isn’t a cure for Crohn’s disease.
-Currently, there isn’t a cure for this condition.
+Currently, there is no cure for this condition.

-In clinical studies, Stelara was effective at relieving Crohn’s disease symptoms.
-In fact, some study participants experienced remission, which means that after starting the treatment, they had very few or no symptoms.
-In these studies, nearly half of the people who received Stelara experienced remission by week 44 of the treatment.
+In clinical trials, Stelara was effective at relieving Crohn’s disease symptoms.
+In fact, some trial participants experienced remission, which means that after starting the treatment, they had very few or no symptoms.
+In these trials, nearly half of the people who received Stelara experienced remission by week 44 of the treatment.

 If you have questions about what to expect from Crohn’s disease treatment, talk with your doctor or pharmacist.

-In clinical studies of adults with moderate to severe Crohn’s disease, Stelara was effective at relieving Crohn’s disease symptoms.
-In fact, some people in the studies experienced remission, which means that after starting the treatment, they had very few or no symptoms.
+In clinical trials of adults with moderate to severe Crohn’s disease, Stelara effectively relieved Crohn’s disease symptoms.
+In fact, some people in the trials experienced remission, which means that after starting the treatment, they had very few or no symptoms.

-A scoring scale called the Crohn’s Disease Activity Index was used in studies of Stelara.
+A scoring scale called the Crohn’s Disease Activity Index was used in clinical trials of Stelara.
 A lower score indicated that Crohn’s disease symptoms are well-managed.
 Having a score below 150 indicated remission.

 At week 8 of the treatment, people who received Stelara had improved scores.
 And by week 44, nearly half of the people who received Stelara experienced remission.

 Crohn’s disease is a type of inflammatory bowel disease.
-It causes inflammation (damage and swelling) in your digestive tract.
+It causes inflammation in your digestive tract.
 Inflammation from Crohn’s disease can affect any part of the tract, but it most commonly affects a part of the small intestine called the ileum.

-The exact cause of Crohn’s disease isn’t known.
+The exact cause of Crohn’s disease is unknown.
 It may be partly caused by your immune system mistakenly attacking your body’s own cells, which leads to inflammation.
-Usually, the immune system only attacks cells that it considers “foreign,” to protect you from infection.
+Usually, the immune system only attacks cells that it considers “foreign” to protect you from infection.

 Symptoms of Crohn’s disease

-Crohn’s disease symptoms can vary, depending on the affected part of the digestive tract.
+Crohn’s disease symptoms can vary, depending on which part of the digestive tract the disease affects.
 Some common symptoms include:

 Who can use Stelara for Crohn’s disease?